 ‘Out west’ the days can be very hot and nothing is better than cooling off in a waterhole surrounded by the sights and sounds of the bush.
 Wild swimming (yes, it’s a thing) is the best way to wash away the last of the ‘city stress’ and immerse the kids (and yourself) in nature.

-Set off on the Permanent Waterhole track to discover a deep waterhole on Ooline Creek—the teens will spend hours here if you let them.
-Platypus feed here around dawn or dusk, so if you wait quietly and look for ripples on the water’s surface, you may be lucky.
+Set off on the Permanent Waterhole track to discover a deep waterhole on the Severn River—the teens will spend hours here if you let them.
+Platypus may be seen feeding here around dawn or dusk, so if you wait quietly and look for ripples on the water’s surface, you could be lucky.

 Paddle on The Broadwater—what a place to perfect your stroke!